How to Buy Real Estate in a Self-Directed IRA

 All payments/profits related to an investment in your self-directed IRA must be made from your IRA and return to your account.
 In addition, all expenses related to your investment must be paid from your self-directed IRA.

-Negotiate the sales terms and complete an investment form instructing us to sell on behalf of your IRA.
+If you’re selling the property, negotiate the sales terms and complete an investment form instructing us to sell on behalf of your IRA.
 Proceeds from the sale return to your self-directed IRA tax-deferred or tax-free, available to you again for future investments.

 Get answers to your questions and learn more about building wealth with tax advantaged accounts.Contact Us